NPaknis/AzureProjects/README.md

 # AzureProjects
 A journal repository for my Azure projects

-If the project reference was created by someone else, the source will be credited in the branch file
+If the project referenced was created by someone else, the source will be credited in the branch file

 I will be walking through my thought process and trials / tribulations with each project